 My daughter works as an engineer at a large, well known company.
-She told me a story about her coworker who, when she was pregnant, was told by a male co-worker, “I wish that was my baby inside you.”
+She told me a story about her coworker who, when she was pregnant, was told by a male co-worker, “I wish that was [sic] my baby inside you.”
 (Ick, I know.)
-She also said there’s more where that came from.
+She also said there’s plenty more where that came from, especially from the older guys.
 And I’m listening, thinking this is the world into which I brought new life a couple decades ago.

 As a mom I want to jump in and protect my kids from danger and general douchebaggery, and I’ll admit my first response was to save her, or to kick someone’s ass, or I dunno… something.
 Then the wiser side of me kicked in as I realized she’s an adult and if she can’t fight her own fights, I didn’t do a very good job in the first place.
 So I asked her more about her thoughts.

 In a nutshell, she told me this type of behavior happens frequently and although this example is a bit more egregious than most, it’s indicative of the cultural norms that she and other women at her workplace are exposed to on a regular basis.
 Surely with the #metoo uprising her friend should feel free to report these things.
 Surely my own daughter could bring it up to someone in a leadership position, or at least to HR?